gbridges34/Project2Bridges-Lee/Project2.md

 ```

 The code below will filter by the day.

-Note: The data below might need to be changed depending on how we are
-going to model it.

 ``` r
 # The code that is in comment is for the automation later